 There can be many core beliefs associated with health anxiety, it all depends on the person.
-But most revolve around negative views about one’s self, or death and illness (including issues of abandonment and isolation).
+But most revolve around negative views about one’s self, or death, and illness (including issues of abandonment and isolation).
 It can be common for individuals to misinterpret signals from their body.
 They may even avoid parts of their body if they think it will make it worse.

 Surprisingly, another strong core belief for those who suffer from health anxiety is superstition.
-Many believe that death can be used a punishment for them because they are weak and worthless.
+Many believe that death can be used as a punishment for them because they are weak and worthless.

 Generalised Anxiety Disorder (GAD)